NeotomaDB/neotoma_modules/chapters/module5.md

 ---
-title: 'Module 5: Synthesis With Neotoma2'
+title: 'Module 5: Synthesis With Neotoma2 II'
 subtitle:  'Multi-site Analysis'
 description:
   'In this module we will do a more complex model using several sites.'